Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: Gamma-ray bursts

 \subsubsection{Host galaxy observations}

 UV observations of GRB host galaxies are still scarce.
-To date, only a few GRB hosts have been observed in UV bands using either UVOT/{\it Swift} or HST, the only two current UV facilities imaging GRB host galaxies.
+To date, only a few GRB hosts have been observed in UV bands using either \textit{Swift}/UVOT, \textit{AstroSat}/UVIT, or \textit{HST}.
 Massive stars emit a considerable part of their light in the UV, in contrast to older and redder stars and hence directly probe the star-formation rate (SFR) in galaxies.
 Particularly for long GRB hosts as star-forming galaxies, UV data are one of the methods to determine the unobscured ongoing SFR.
 The corresponding relation between UV flux in the 150--280 nm rest frame and the unobscured SFR is described in \cite{Kennicutt98}.

 At higher redshifts, the UV restframe gets shifted into the visible band, allowing to probe the restframe UV SFR.
 However, for low redshift GRBs ($z<1$), UV observations are important to directly probe the SFR and the UV luminosity function of GRB hosts.
 To date, this has only been done by extrapolating SED fits to galaxy templates obtained by observations in optical to NIR bands \citep[see also Fig. \ref{fig:171205Ahost} or][]{Schulze15}.